 To walk from the coast, there is a path that starts on King Edward Parade.
 From here, head up Church Street and turn left onto Kerr Street.
 The path to the summit is well signposted.
 If on a bicycle, you will need to follow the road.
 However, if on foot we have found the staircase to be a better option.

 There is more than just spectacular views, although that is generally the reason we go to the top.
 You will also find:

 - One of New Zealand’s few remaining disappearing guns; (A second one is on nearby North Head.)

-- A field of colourfully painted mushrooms that function as vents for a water pumping station which lies underneath the surface of the mountain;
+- A field of colourfully painted mushrooms that actually are vents for a water pumping station underneath the surface of the volcano

 - There is also a Mount Victoria to the east of central Wellington, New Zealand’s capital city.
 It was a filming location for the first movie in the Lord of the Rings trilogy.
 (Director Peter Jackson was born in Wellington).
-It offers spectacular views over Wellington Harbour.
-Interestingly, it is the same height as Mount Eden, Auckland city’s tallest volcano.
+It offers spectacular views of Wellington Harbour.